 Hosting a small Thanksgiving dinner?
-This deliciously moist Chicken and Dressing recipe is super easy to make and sure to please your family and friends.
+This deliciously moist Cornbread Dressing with Chicken recipe is super easy to make and sure to please your family and friends!

 I use my own recipe for Skillet Cornbread to make this, but you could use a mix if you want.
 Just do NOT add any sugar to your cornbread.
 It’s best to make the cornbread the day before so that it has time to dry out a bit.
-This is really easy to make, so don’t feel intimidated by making your own cornbread dressing.
-I have a video on how to make cornbread dressing on my post from last year if you’d like to check that out.
+I have how to make cornbread dressing video on my post from last year if you’d like to check that out.
 The Same basic method here, just with chicken added.

-This Southern Chicken and Dressing serves 4-5 people, so it’s perfect for a small Thanksgiving dinner.
-Or, if you are having a big group of people, but need a gluten-free dressing option for 1-2 people attending, this works for that, too.
+This Cornbread Dressing with Chicken serves 4-5 people, so it’s perfect for a Thanksgiving dinner for two.
+Or, if you are having a big group of people, but need a gluten-free dressing option for a couple people attending, this works for that, too.
 Just make sure that your cornmeal is certified gluten-free, or that the mix and the rest of your ingredients are as well.

 I used this simple shredded chicken recipe to prepare mine.
 I didn’t make the whole amount used in that one because I didn’t need that much.
 I cooked 1 pound of chicken breasts, used part of it for the dressing and served extra chicken on the side when I was testing this recipe out.
 It comes out really moist and tender.
 Just make sure you don’t overcook the chicken or it’ll be really dry.